.338 Norma Magnum

-The .338 Norma Magnum is a cartridge first introduced in 2008 and came into production in 2009, designed by Norma of Sweden.
+The .338 Norma Magnum is a rifle cartridge designed by Norma of Sweden.
+It was first introduced in 2008 and came into production in 2009.
+It is primarily intended for long-range precision shooting, though some machine guns are also chambered for this cartridge.

 Design history

-The .338 Norma Magnum was originally developed as a long-range sport shooting wildcat cartridge by the American sport shooter Jimmie Sloan with the help of Dave Kiff, owner of Pacific Tool and Gauge, who made the reamers and headspace gauges.
-Barrels were supplied by Rock Creek Barrel Inc.
+The .338 Norma Magnum was originally developed as a long-range sport-shooting wildcat cartridge by the American sport shooter Jimmie Sloan, with the help of Dave Kiff, owner of Pacific Tool and Gauge, who made the reamers and headspace gauges.
+Rock Creek Barrel, Inc. supplied barrels.

 Various twist rates were tried with 5R rifling.
 It was designed as a way to optimize shooting the 19.44 g 8.59 mm caliber Sierra HPBT MatchKing projectile from actions and magazines that lack the length to handle cartridges exceeding 91.44 mm in overall length.
-The 19.44 g 8.59 mm caliber Sierra HPBT MatchKing projectile was not available when the .338 Lapua Magnum was originally designed (it was optimized for shooting 16.2 g (250 gr) projectiles) and .338 Lapua Magnum cartridges intended for military use are generally loaded with shorter 16.2 g (250 gr) to 18.47 g (285 gr) projectiles.
+The Sierra HPBT MatchKing projectile was not available during the introduction of the .338 Lapua Magnum, which is generally optimised for and loaded with shorter 16.2 g (250 gr) to 18.47 g (285 gr) projectiles.

-Later the design was purchased by the Swedish ammunition manufacturer Norma.

-The .338 Norma Magnum cartridge was C.I.P. certified on 26 May 2010 and thus became an officially registered and sanctioned rifle cartridge.

-The .338 Norma Magnum exhibits slightly reduced ballistic performance compared to the .338 Lapua Magnum on average, due to the .338 Lapua Magnum offering a variety of cartridges that use lighter bullets, and also due to the reduced case capacity of the .338 Norma Magnum.
-However, the performance of both cartridges are very close, making the .338 Norma Magnum more efficient.
+The reduced case capacity in the .338 Norma Magnum compared to the .338 Lapua Magnum results in a lower muzzle velocity, but that is made up for by the increased ballistic coefficient of the heavier-for-caliber bullet, making the .338 Norma Magnum a more efficient cartridge.

+This design was then purchased by the Swedish ammunition manufacturer Norma, and became C.I.P. certified on 26 May 2010, becoming an officially registered and sanctioned rifle cartridge.

 Cartridge dimensions

-The .338 Norma Magnum prior to C.I.P. certification had a shorter cartridge overall length (91.44 mm (3.60 in) compared to the cartridge overall length of the .338 Lapua Magnum (93.50 mm (3.681 in).
-The .338 Norma Magnum loaded with 19.44 g (300 gr) .338 caliber Sierra HPBT projectiles will have these projectile less deeply seated compared to the .338 Lapua Magnum when both cartridges are loaded to 91.44 mm (3.681 in) overall length.
-To achieve this the .338 Norma Magnum cartridge utilizes a shorter case (about 63.30 mm (2.492 in) with less taper and a slightly sharper shoulder angle with a slightly longer neck, resulting in about 6.5% less case capacity.
-However the cartridge overall lengths of the .338 Norma Magnum and .338 Lapua Magnum were, as of 2013, determined at 93.50 mm (3.681 in) by the C.I.P. rulings for these cartridges.
+The .338 Norma Magnum before C.I.P. certification had a shorter cartridge overall length (91.44 mm (3.60 in) compared to the cartridge overall length of the .338 Lapua Magnum (93.50 mm (3.681 in).
+The .338 Norma Magnum loaded with 19.44 g (300 gr) .338-caliber Sierra HPBT projectiles will have these projectiles less deeply seated than in the .338 Lapua Magnum when both cartridges are loaded to 91.44 mm (3.681 in) overall length.
+To achieve this, the .338 Norma Magnum cartridge utilizes a shorter case (about 63.30 mm (2.492 in)), with less taper and a slightly sharper shoulder angle, and a slightly longer neck, resulting in about 6.5% less case capacity.
+However, the overall cartridge lengths of the .338 Norma Magnum and .338 Lapua Magnum were, as of 2013, determined by the C.I.P. to be 93.50 mm (3.681 in).